balena-io/balena-cli/doc/cli.markdown

 force action if the update lock is set

-## device register &#60;application&#62;
+## device register &#60;fleet&#62;

-Register a device to an application.
+Register a new device with a balena fleet.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
+If --uuid is not provided, a new UUID will be automatically assigned.

-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	$ balena device register MyApp
+	$ balena device register MyFleet
-	$ balena device register MyApp --uuid <uuid>
+	$ balena device register MyFleet --uuid <uuid>
-	$ balena device register myorg/myapp --uuid <uuid>
+	$ balena device register myorg/myfleet --uuid <uuid>

 ### Arguments

-#### APPLICATION
+#### FLEET

-application name, slug (preferred), or numeric ID (deprecated)
+fleet name, slug (preferred), or numeric ID (deprecated)

 ### Options